Scrum Master vs Project Manager: What's the Difference?

 Scrum Master: For Scrum Masters, the following skills and knowledge are typically required:

-• Proficient understanding of Scrum and Agile methodologies: They should be well-versed in Agile practices and principles, and particularly the Scrum framework.
+• Proficient understanding of Scrum and Agile methodologies: They should be well-versed in Agile practices and principles, especially the Scrum framework.

-• Team facilitation and conflict resolution: As they often mediate between team members, good people skills are essential.
+• Team facilitation and conflict resolution: Since Scrum Masters often mediate between team members, good people skills are essential.

 • Change management: As agents of change, Scrum Masters need to manage the transition when new practices are introduced.